GarrettCulos/sam-webpack-plugin/README.md

 ## Project Goal / Use Cases

-- create the smallest lambda functions possible
+- Create the smallest lambda functions possible.
-- create a development environment thats as fast as possible
-- make it the primary objective writing code and not deploying it
+- Create a development environment that allows for local development of lambda functions with short iteration times.
 - 100 deploys a day :boom:

 ### Use case: Express API migration